emanualjade/test-openapi/README.md

   validate: {}
 ```

-Also please note that only OpenAPI parameters that are `required` are re-used.
+OpenAPI parameters that are `required` are always re-used.
+OpenAPI parameters that
-OpenAPI parameters that are not `required` are only re-used if specified in
-the `call` property.
+are not `required` are only re-used if specified in the `call` property.

 # Available properties